 The School Day

-The school opens at 8.50 am.
-From this time children are allowed in to their class rooms to be greeted by their teacher.
+For F2 and Year 1-6 the school opens at 8.50 am.
+From this time children go to their class rooms to be greeted by their teacher.
 Registers are taken at 9.00 am and remain open until 9.05 am.
-If your child arrives after this time, please go to the office and they will be able to sign them in and record the late mark.
+If your child arrives after this time, please go to the office to sign your child in.

 The children have a break of 15 minutes at 10.30, during which each Key Stage goes to their own playground.